wsjk/Capstone_1/README.md

     <a href="https://plot.ly/~wsjk/3/?share_key=xZ7pBFB5GXb1QEiaIVkkcD" target="_blank" title="Plot 3" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/3.png?share_key=xZ7pBFB5GXb1QEiaIVkkcD" alt="Plot 3" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

-The histogram below shows the distribution of `hits` and `flops` for range of production budgets and reinforces the idea that lower budget films generally return a profit.
-Although the number of `flops` at lower budgets relative to `hits` is also quite significant, the risk is much lower.
-The histogram also shows that as the budget increases, the number of `flops` relative to `hits` also decreases.
+The histogram below shows the distribution of `hits` and `flops` for a range of production budgets and reinforces the idea that lower budget films generally return a profit.
+Although, the number of `flops` at lower budgets relative to `hits` is significant and the risk is much lower.
+The histogram also shows that as the budget increases, the number of `flops` relative to `hits` decreases.
 This could indicate that high production value can improve the chances of creating a box office hit.

 <div>
     <a href="https://plot.ly/~wsjk/5/?share_key=hPHHZ17WCLTNkKC4KBcQuW" target="_blank" title="Plot 5" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/5.png?share_key=hPHHZ17WCLTNkKC4KBcQuW" alt="Plot 5" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

 Film budgets appear to have ballooned throughout the years and the number of high budget flops have decreased.
-It could indicate that studios are getting smarter about their investments when the stakes are high.
+It is possible that studios are getting smarter about their investments when the stakes are high.

 <div>
     <a href="https://plot.ly/~wsjk/7/?share_key=iPSdQAIpl1ozVxKDg62FDf" target="_blank" title="Plot 7" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/7.png?share_key=iPSdQAIpl1ozVxKDg62FDf" alt="Plot 7" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

-Plotting the log of the mean of film budgets per year, show that film budgets have increased at an exponential rate.
+Plotting the log of the mean of film budgets per year, show that film budgets have increased at an exponential rate throughout time.
 <div>
     <a href="https://plot.ly/~wsjk/23/?share_key=McGmihZyLzaUYmMZYXYzFg" target="_blank" title="Plot 23" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/23.png?share_key=McGmihZyLzaUYmMZYXYzFg" alt="Plot 23" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>